JJ/docker-raku-test/README.md

 In other, more complicated cases, you might need to build from source, but at any rate you can try and look for the name of the package in Alpine.
-Pretty much everything is in there.
+Pretty much everything you might need is in there.
 Use [the package search site](https://pkgs.alpinelinux.org/) to look for the name of the package that is included in your dependencies.